 Rosie enjoys writing, traveling, hiking and tries to spend as much time outdoors as she can.
 She lives with her husband and two children in Canonsburg, PA.

 Michele has been practicing law since 2000, with experience with the federal government and the private sector, in commercial bankruptcy, business law and real estate, including work in the coal and natural gas industries.
-She earned a law degree from West Virginia University as well as a M.Ed. from the University of Pittsburgh and an undergraduate degree from Grove City College in Pennsylvania.
+She earned a law degree from West Virginia University as well as an M.Ed. from the University of Pittsburgh and an undergraduate degree from Grove City College in Pennsylvania.
 Michele is passionate about social justice and environmental issues.
-She is originally from Fredonia, New York and currently lives in the Pittsburgh area with her husband and two children, where she works as in-house counsel in the telecommunications field.
+She is originally from Fredonia, New York and currently lives in the Pittsburgh area with her husband and two children, where she works as in-house counsel in the telecommunications field on regulatory, legislative, and land use matters.